Flavin mononucleotide

-Flavin mononucleotide (FMN), or riboflavin-5′-phosphate, is a biomolecule produced from riboflavin (vitamin B_{2}) by the enzyme riboflavin kinase and functions as the prosthetic group of various oxidoreductases, including NADH dehydrogenase, as well as a cofactor in biological blue-light photo receptors.
+Flavin mononucleotide (FMN), or riboflavin-5′-phosphate, sold under the brand name Epioxa, is a biomolecule produced from riboflavin (vitamin B_{2}) by the enzyme riboflavin kinase and functions as the prosthetic group of various oxidoreductases, including NADH dehydrogenase, as well as a cofactor in biological blue-light photo receptors.
 During the catalytic cycle, various oxidoreductases induce reversible interconversions between the oxidized (FMN), semiquinone (FMNH^{•}), and reduced (FMNH_{2}) forms of the isoalloxazine core.
 FMN is a stronger oxidizing agent than NAD and is particularly useful because it can take part in both one- and two-electron transfers.
 In its role as blue-light photo receptor, (oxidized) FMN stands out from the 'conventional' photo receptors as the signaling state and not an E/Z isomerization.

+FMN is called a mononucleotide because it consists of the nitrogenous base flavin, the pentose alcohol ribitol, and a phosphate group.

-It is the principal form in which riboflavin is found in cells and tissues.
+FMN is the principal form in which riboflavin is found in cells and tissues.
 It requires more energy to produce, but is more soluble than riboflavin.
-In cells, FMN occurs freely circulating but also in several covalently bound forms.
+In cells, it occurs freely circulating but also in several covalently bound forms.
 Covalently or non-covalently bound FMN is a cofactor of many enzymes playing an important pathophysiological role in cellular metabolism.
 For example dissociation of flavin mononucleotide from mitochondrial complex I has been shown to occur during ischemia/reperfusion brain injury during stroke.